Omamuli-Emmanuel/transactpay_android/README.md

 ### Starting a Payment Transaction

 Use the following code to start a payment transaction.
-The SDK requires several parameters that you will pass via `Intent`.
+The SDK requires several parameters that you will pass via `Intent` (Kotlin).

 ```kotlin
 val intent = Intent(this@MainActivity, PayWithTransactpay::class.java).apply {